Don’t send your pumpkins to the landfill - NewsBreak

 Consider composting pumpkins in the garden, donating them to community gardens, farms or even a zoo, or simply leaving them as a snack for backyard wildlife.

 Gardeners can add pumpkins to the compost pile after removing any remaining seeds and being sure to cut off decorative material such as glitter, paint, stickers and candle wax.
 Slice the pumpkin into smaller pieces, scatter and bury them into the pile.
-And don’t worry if the pumpkin has already started getting moldy — those microorganisms aid the composting process.Scientists discover ‘planet-killer’ asteroid — but don’t panic
+And don’t worry if the pumpkin has already started getting moldy — those microorganisms aid the composting process.Where is the best fall foliage near Springfield?

 Pumpkins, other vegetable scraps and grass clippings in compost piles are high in nitrogen.
 Provide equal or higher amounts of carbon-based materials such as leaves, sawdust, wood chips or cardboard.
 Occasionally add water to the compost pile.
 Turning it over with a rake or pitchfork ensures that oxygen is mixed in.